 The Company has well established policies on health and safety and these are set out in the Company’s Health and Safety Booklet, which is made available to all employees on joining the Group.
 Our philosophy is that safety must be considered in every task performed and every decision made.

 We are committed to the development of our employees and we aim to provide an environment which will attract, retain and motivate people, to ensure they can maximise their potential and share in the Group’s successes.

 The Directors recognise the importance of building good relations with local communities situated close to the Group’s operations and the Company readily contributes, where appropriate, to the development of the local infrastructure and to supporting community needs.
 The Employees’ Handbook sets out the boundaries of acceptable business practise and the manner in which the activities of the Group are to be conducted.

 We are totally committed to minimising any adverse impact of our activities on the natural environment and, as a minimum standard, to comply with any relevant legislation within the territories in which we operate.
 The Group adheres totally to all local environmental regulations.

-No internal control issues were identified during 2014.
+No internal control issues requiring disclosure were identified during 2017.

-The role of the Remuneration Committee is to provide a formal and transparent review of the remuneration of the executive directors and senior employees and to make recommendations to the Board on individual remuneration packages.
+The Remuneration Committee provides a formal and transparent review of the remuneration of the Executive Directors and senior employees and makes recommendations to the Board on individual remuneration packages.
 This includes the award of non-contractual performance related bonuses and share options.
 Remuneration packages are designed to reward, motivate, retain and recruit individuals.
 Bonuses are only paid in recognition of performance.

-During the year the Remuneration Committee comprised Christopher Hall (Non-Executive Chairman), and Peter Addison (Non-Executive Director).
+It comprises Peter Addison (Non-Executive Chairman) and Christopher Worcester (Independent Non- Executive Director).
 No Director took part in discussions concerning the determination of their own remuneration.